willgocode/find-political-donors/README.md

 The main program itself will run via `./run.sh`.
 It will test the input file found in the base directory and also output to the base directory.
-The test files include various ranges of lines of 50,000 from the FEC 2013-2014, 2015-2016 and 2017-2018 individual contributions files.
+The test files include various ranges of lines of 50,000 from the FEC 2013-2014 , 2015-2016 and 2017-2018 individual contributions files.

+## Comments

+I wasn't quite sure what scalable meant in the sense of data engineering.
+I designed my script to be quite modular and tried to minimize redundant code by turning the redundancies into functions that can be called many times instead.
+I also took into consideration that the team may want to reuse the code behind finding `medianvals_by_zip` for later and it should be easy to call this function as long as it is given the correct information.

+If scalable meant that it would be very efficient to distribute the script across multiple nodes for parralel operation, then I think my script still would run decently well.